zestydevy/dinosaur-planet/CONTRIBUTING.md

 ## Things to know before contributing
-Before working on the decompilation, you should (ideally):
+Before working on the decompilation it helps if you:
 - Have a decent understanding of the C89 programming language.
 - Be at least a little familiar with the MIPS instruction set and/or assembly programming in general.
 - Understand the basics of compilers and assemblers.